RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	“event	elasticity”	is	a	made-up	term	for	the purposes	of	the	question,	though	it	does	capture	the	concept	of	event data	and	pairing	with	the	elastic	nature	of	cloud	environments.
 However,	it	is	not	pertinent	to	the	question.

-### Question # 30 - Applying	restrictions	on	certain	activities	requires	the	use	of	informationrights	management	(IRM).
+### Question # 30 - Applying	restrictions	on	certain	activities	requires	the	use	of	information rights	management	(IRM).
 Which	of	the	following	would	NOT	require	an IRM	solution?
 A.	Copy
 B.	Rename
 C.	Read
 D.	Print
 Answer: C.

-The	ability	to	restrict	who	can	read	data	or	files	does	not	require	the use	of	an	IRM	solution	and	can	be	accomplished	with	traditional security	controls	or	permissions	settings.
-This	can	be	done	either through	direct	file	permissions	or	the	use	of	ACLs,	or	even	by preventing	a	user	or	process	from	getting	to	the	file	at	all.
+**The	ability	to	restrict	who	can	read	data	or	files	does	not	require	the use	of	an	IRM	solution	and	can	be	accomplished	with	traditional security	controls	or	permissions	settings.**
+**This	can	be	done	either through	direct	file	permissions	or	the	use	of	ACLs,	or	even	by preventing	a	user	or	process	from	getting	to	the	file	at	all.**

 A	is	incorrect	because	a	file	that	can	be	read	can	also	be	copied.
 Even if	file	permissions	restrict	the	ability	to	insert	files	onto	the	file system,	the	contents	of	the	file	can	be	copied	through	a	variety	of methods.